opcr-io/opcr-website/docs/cli/tag.md

 # Tagging images

-Much like tagging images with `docker`, the `policy` CLI allows you to tag an existing image with a new tag:
+Just like tagging images with `docker tag`, the `policy` CLI allows you to tag an existing image with a new tag:

 ```bash